SESAME-Synchrotron/BEATS_user_manual/docs/source/prepare_new.rst

 All users must comply with SESAME’s safety rules and regulations.
 The **main proposer** is responsible for ensuring all team members have completed safety training and understand the relevant procedures.

-If any safety-related aspect of your experiment has changed since the proposal submission, notify your **beamline scientist** immediately so that a safety assessment can be completed in advance.
+If any safety-related aspect of your experiment has changed since the proposal submission, notify the **beamline staff** immediately.

-Users are reminded to:
+We recommend all our users to:

-- Always work **in pairs**, especially for long or complex measurements.
+- Bring enough people and always work **in pairs**, especially for long or complex measurements.
 - Get sufficient rest and plan **shift rotations** for multi-day experiments.
-- Follow the :ref:`Hutch Search Procedure` carefully before each data acquisition session.

 ---------------------------------------
-Contact Your Local Scientist
+Contact The Beamline Scientists
 ---------------------------------------

 Each user experiment is supported by a **BEATS beamline scientist**, who will be your main point of contact before, during, and after the beamtime.

-- You can find your assigned contact in the DUO schedule for BEATS.
-- Reach out **well before** your beamtime to discuss equipment setup, calibration needs, or special configurations.
+- Reach out **well before** your beamtime to discuss your experiment setup.
-- If specific sample environments or detectors must be installed, they should be reserved and tested before your arrival.
+- If specific sample environments must be installed, this must be communicated before your arrival.

 ---------------------------------------
-Beamline Setup and Logistics
+During The Beamtime
 ---------------------------------------

-### Detector setup

-BEATS supports high-resolution tomography using several detectors and optics configurations.
-Changing between configurations may require **installation and calibration time**—coordinate this with your local contact.

-### Setup and cleanup time

-Beamline setup and post-experiment cleanup are part of your allocated beamtime.
+- Beamline setup and post-experiment cleanup are part of your allocated beamtime.
-Plan sufficient time at the beginning and end of your experiment to ensure smooth transition between user groups.
+- Plan sufficient time at the end of your experiment to copy your data!

-### Technical support

-Technical staff are available during working hours to assist with complex setups.
-Notify your beamline scientist **in advance** if you expect to need technical support.

 ---------------------------------------
 Sample Preparation